sonicavionics/sonicavionics.com/docs/avionics/modules/recovery/index.md

 There will be remove before flight tags in the form of banana connectors with a tag on it
 ![alt text](mapmoxje.bmp)

+The above will disable a relay by shorting the enable pin.